-Third Sector is supporting a coalition of California counties seeking to change how they develop, implement, and evaluate critical mental health services into an outcomes-focused, client-centric approach.
-Counties are exploring data-informed strategies to program design and continuous improvement that build a culture of learning and center equity and the client experience.
+Third Sector is supporting a coalition of California counties seeking to change how they develop, implement, and evaluate critical mental health services into an outcomes-focused, person-centered approach.
+Counties are exploring data-informed strategies to program design and continuous improvement that build a culture of learning and center equity and the individual experience.

 In California, Full Service Partnership (FSP) programs provide comprehensive, community-based services for individuals facing serious life challenges related to mental illness.
-The FSP program philosophy is to do “whatever it takes” to help individuals on their path to recovery and wellness.
+The FSP philosophy is to do “whatever it takes” to help people on their path to recovery and wellness.
 FSPs represent a $1 billion annual investment in public funds and have tremendous potential to reduce psychiatric hospitalizations, homelessness, incarceration and prolonged suffering by Californians with severe mental health needs.
-FSP programming, however, varies greatly from county to county, with different operational definitions and lack of consistent data processes, which makes it challenging to understand and tell a statewide impact story.
+FSP programming, however, varies greatly from county to county, with different operational definitions and lack of consistent data processes that make it challenging to understand and tell a statewide impact story.

-This effort builds on the data, insights, and tools developed through Third Sector’s partnership with the Ballmer Group and the Los Angeles County Department of Mental Health.
+This effort builds on the insights and tools developed through Third Sector’s partnership with the Ballmer Group and the Los Angeles County Department of Mental Health.

 October 2020 Webinar: Advancing Data-Driven FSPs